 This website will be unavailable 8:00 AM - 12:00 PM (CST) on Tuesday, January 25, 2022 due to required maintenance.
 We apologize for any inconvenience this may cause.

 The LANDFIRE (LF) fuels vegetation products describe the elements of fuels vegetation for each LF vegetation production unit.
 Fuel Vegetation Height (FVH) represents a modified version of Existing Vegetation Height (EVH).
-LF Remap EVH is mapped as continuous estimates of canopy height for tree, shrub, and herbaceous lifeforms.
+LF 2016 Remap EVH is mapped as continuous estimates of canopy height for tree, shrub, and herbaceous lifeforms.
 To translate continuous EVH values into fuel model assignments, EVH values were binned to correspond with the bins for previous LF versions.

 FVH was developed using the full suite of LF vegetation releases and the most recent ten years of disturbance data.
 FVH more accurately leverages fuel transition assignments related to disturbed areas to properly align with logic developed from Fuels Calibration Workshops.

-By synchronizing TSDs for surface and canopy fuels, these refinements improve performance of fire behavior modeling and reduce the need for local LF users to update the vegetation and fuel conditions to represent current conditions when using the data operationally.
-LF Remap fuel products in areas mapped as disturbed within the past 10 years (disturbances since 2009) are delivered with this "capable fuels" functionality.
+These refinements improve performance of fire behavior modeling and reduce the need for local LF users to update the vegetation and fuel conditions to represent current conditions.
+LF Remap fuel products in areas mapped as disturbed within the past 10 years are delivered with this "capable fuels" functionality.

 LF uses FVH in the development of the fuel products.

-(Why is the CSV important?)
+(Why is the DBF important?)

 Comma separated value (CSV) files can be found in the LF Library.